 Although he is usually instructed as sole counsel, Hugh is often led (by silks both inside and outside chambers) and he is increasingly instructed to lead more junior counsel on significant matters.
-As a TECBAR-accredited adjudicator, Hugh has also been appointed to adjudicate in statutory and contractual adjudication.
+Hugh has also been appointed to act as adjudicator in statutory and contractual adjudications.